This page has information about BC PharmaCare policies.

 If you fill a prescription too early and still have more than 14 days' supply of your drug, PharmaCare will not cover the cost, except in certain circumstances.
 This prevents waste in case your treatment is discontinued, and reduces the risk associated with having excess medication on hand.

-As an exception to the Days' Supply Policy, PharmaCare allows you to fill a prescription earlier if you need a supply for travel outside B.C.
+As an exception to the Days' Supply Policy, PharmaCare will cover a prescription earlier if you need a supply for travel outside B.C., up to a maximum.
 Once every six months (180 days), if you are travelling out of province, you can top up your existing prescription(s) to PharmaCare's maximum days’ supply.
-Under the travel supply policy:
+Under the Travel Supply Policy:

 The Trial Prescription Program encourages pharmacies to dispense small amounts (10 to 14 days’ supply) of specific, expensive medications that have a high rate of side effects.
 This prevents medication waste if you do not tolerate the drug well.